rng-guy/NFSMWBartender/README.txt

  • You must assign the "CAR" class to the "pvehicle" VltEd entries of all vehicles you provide in any of the spawn tables.
 You can do this directly or through parent entries.

+ • All "count" and "chance" values you provide in any of the spawn tables must each be > 0.
+   Vehicles with "count" and / or "chance" values of 0 are invalid and count as omitted.

+ • The "chance" values are weights (like in VltEd), not percentages.
+The actual spawn chance of a vehicle is its "chance" value divided by the sum of the "chance" values of all vehicles from the same spawn table.
+Whenever a vehicle reaches its "count" value (i.e. spawn cap), Bartender treats its "chance" value as 0 until there is room for further spawns of that vehicle again.

  • Bartender uses the respective "Chasers" spawn table (which must contain at least one vehicle) in place of all free-roam "Roadblocks", "Events", and "Patrols" spawn tables you leave empty.